 Possible side effects

-Like all medicines budesonide can cause unwanted side effects, although not everyone gets them.
-Often unwanted effects improve as your body adjusts to the new medicine.
+Like all medicines, Pulmicort can cause side effects, although not everyone gets them.
+Often side effects improve as your body adjusts to the new medicine.

 |Side effects||What should I do?|